 To get started, you'll have to familiarize yourself with the specialized marketplaces where NFTs are generally listed and traded, which differ from what you may be used to with crypto exchanges.

 NFT marketplaces are platforms where NFTs can be stored, displayed, traded and in some cases minted (created).
 These marketplaces are to NFTs what Amazon or eBay are to goods.

-In order to access and use these types of marketplaces, you will need to have the following:
+In order to access and use these types of marketplaces, you will want to set up the following: